Felix-Pedro/CommitCraft/docs/recipes.md

 CommitCraft --refact-desc "Extracted authentication logic into separate service"
 ```

-**Result:** The AI receives both the default hint AND your specific description, e.g., "This commit focous on fixing a bug: Fixed null pointer exception in user login flow"
+**Result:** The AI receives both the default hint AND your specific description, e.g., "This commit focus on fixing a bug: Fixed null pointer exception in user login flow"

 ### Custom Context Clues